Metaswitch/clearwater-docker/README.md

 If you wish to destroy your deployment either to redeploy with a different configuration or version or to free up resources on your docker host, the following may be useful commands:

-    # To rebuild an image (rather than pull it from the cache), add `--no-cache` to the build commands
+    # To rebuild an image (rather than pull it from the cache), add `--no-cache` or `--force-recreate` to the build commands
-    sudo docker build --no-cache -t clearwater/base base
+    sudo docker build --no-cache -t clearwater/base base ocker-compose -f minimal-distributed.yaml up --force-recreate

     # Remove all docker instances (not just Clearwater ones!)
     sudo docker rm $(sudo docker ps -aq)